 Federal financial aid regulations provide for assistance up to 150 percent of the length of the program.
 All periods of enrollment must be counted towards this maximum (whether or not financial aid assistance was received for all periods of enrollment).
 Students transferring into Crowder College must have all academic records from previously attended institution(s) on file before any possible aid awards can be determined.
 No aid will be given to those transfer students who are at or over the maximum hours allowed for their chosen program of study at Crowder College.
 Additionally, once an institution is aware that a student cannot complete their degree program within the established time frame, the student is no longer eligible to receive federal financial assistance.
-Students approaching the maximum time frame are required to submit a degree audit (available in the Records office) to the Financial Aid Office.
+Students approaching the maximum time frame are required to submit a degree audit (available in the student’s My Crowder portal) to the Financial Aid Office.
 Financial assistance will be delayed until this form is reviewed and it is determined that the student can complete their program of study before exceeding the maximum limit.

 Students pursuing an associate’s degree may only accumulate a maximum of 96 attempted credit hours.
 Students pursuing a certificate may only accumulate a maximum of 45 attempted credit hours.
 Students who are accepted into the Nursing, OTA or Veterinary Technology programs and have begun the Nursing, OTA and Veterinary Technology curriculum may accumulate a maximum of 114 attempted credit hours.
 In most instances, upon graduation, students become ineligible for financial aid at Crowder College.